marcosjroig/snake-and-ladders/README.md

 I didn't implement the option to clean the screen and play again.
 The main idea I had when starting doing it was to focus more on the Object Oriented part of the game and make it simple.

-## Key desitions, design and code
+## Key decisions, design and code

 In this section I will respond to these questions:
 - How did you approach the problem?
 -  How did you make key design decisions and what alternatives did you consider?
 - How do you envision your solution evolving in the future?